maneu96/starNotaryv1/README.md

     2 - Open a terminal window and cd into the folder './starNotaryv1

-    3 - Run the command:  truffle develop                    (This creates a local Ethereum node, with 10 wallets, each one with 100 ETH)
+    3 - Run the command:  truffle develop                    (This creates a local test Ethereum network and awards you with 10 wallets, each one with 100 ETH)

-    4 - Run the command:  truffle migrate --reset            (This deploys the smart contract to the locally runnung Ethereum node)
+    4 - Run the command:  truffle migrate --reset            (This deploys the smart contract to the locally running network)

     5 - Open a new terminal window and cd into the folder './starNotaryv1/app'